October 5, 2016

 When we are watching sports and you see a great play, you feel compelled to yell and hand out high fives.
 Then you see a play when an athlete really took a risk that elevated the team or their own performance to a higher level, that is cojones.
 If they fail while taking a risky chance, then we call that performer a fool to try.
 The line between success and failure is very thin and if you don’t succeed there are immediate consequences.

-In the days of big contracts, endorsements, hyper media scrutiny and social media, rarely do you see athletes and coaches sway too outside the norm.
-When they do stray into unconventional ways the backlash will follow tenfold if they are deemed a failure and made a careless decision.
-I am a big fan of the “flea flicker” play in football when on a rare occasion you see once or twice a season.
-It’s a shame that football is fairly predictable in its play calls that all of fans in recliners can figure out what play is coming next.
-Real cojones are not often displayed like kicking onside kicks when they normally just blast a kick off into the end zone.
+In these days of big contracts, clothing endorsements, hyper media scrutiny and social media, rarely do you see athletes and coaches sway too far outside the norm.
+When they do wander into unconventional behaviors, the backlash will follow tenfold if they fail and make careless decisions.
+I am a big fan of the “flea flicker” play in football when you only see on a rare occasion.
+It’s a shame that football is fairly predictable in its play calling and most fans in recliners can figure out what is coming next.
+Real cojones are not often displayed like using onside kicks when they normally just blast a kick off into the end zone.
 Every so often we see a trendsetter and individuals that think outside the box and get us fans excited to see a new way.

 Cojones really means “not giving a damn about criticism”.
 Be the person with big cojones in your life.
 When you can get kicked a little, spat on, yelled at, lambasted but what doesn’t break you makes you a tough son of a gun.
 Think outside the box and you will find how you are alone at times but when you are right on, the payday comes with higher rewards.
 I know this is just pop-psychology, but when you really think about it’s the only psychology that makes sense.